 Amsterdam canal cruise

 Keukenhof is said to be the world’s largest and most famous flower garden, a bold declaration that actually lives up to the hype.
-Spend all day amongst millions of brilliantly colored flowers, or mix it up a bit with a shorter garden visit plus Haarlem and the oldest museum in The Netherlands.
-Spend the entire day roaming through acres of blooming tulips at the famed Keukenhof Gardens or split your time between the iconic garden and exploring historic Haarlem and the Netherlands’ first museum.
+Spend all day amongst millions of brilliantly colored flowers, or mix it up a bit with a shorter garden visit plus a stroll through Haarlem.

-Choice of Full-day at Keukenhof Gardens* or Keukenhof Gardens with Haarlem stroll and Teylers Museum visit
+Choice of Full-day at Keukenhof Gardens* or Keukenhof Gardens (half-day), with Haarlem: art, history and Dutch lifestyle

 Full-day at Keukenhof Gardens*